stevebak4/Computer-Music/README.md

 # Sound Envelope Extraction and Frequency Categorization

+## Contents

 ## 1. Introduction
 This project focuses on extracting sound envelopes and categorizing dominant frequencies within specific bands.
 A sound envelope consists of four stages: **Attack**, **Decay**, **Sustain**, and **Release** (ADSR).
 The input for the project is captured either from .wav files or live through a microphone, depending on a predefined decibel threshold that is dynamically adjusted in real-time based on amplitude variation.

-Using **Fourier Analysis** and algorithmic techniques, the system processes each sample to determine its envelope characteristics, average amplitude, and dominant frequencies in selected bands.
-The results are presented as envelope values in milliseconds and categorized frequency data.
+The system processes each sample to determine its envelope characteristics and average amplitude.
+The results are presented as envelope values in milliseconds.

 ## 2. Tools